yunusyuna/ai_facedetection/README.md

 # ai_facedetection
-detecting the person in the photo and sending the hoto to respective person
+detecting the person in the photo and sending the photo to respective person